-For English-speaking companies, multilingual support and interpretation services are essential to forging a meaningful connection with all their customers.
+For English-speaking companies, multilingual interpreting services are essential to overcoming language barriers and establishing meaningful communication with all their customers.
 But in-person interpretation services can be unwieldy, incomplete, and expensive.

-Enter over-the-phone interpretation (often referred to as telephonic interpretation or OPI).
-Using OPI technology, businesses can easily and instantly communicate with prospects and customers, no matter the language or channel.
+Enter phone interpretation services (often referred to as telephonic interpreting or OPI).
+Using OPI technology, businesses can easily and instantly communicate with prospects and clients, no matter the language or channel.
 Chat?
 Sure.
 Video?
 Of course.
 Email?
 No problem.

 Over-the-phone professional interpreters are:

 - Experts in the languages your clients speak

 - Certified for special requirements, such as HIPAA compliant medical interpretation

 - Trusted translation partners that keep pace with the diversity of growing businesses